 The spider virii in Darwinia can leap over long distances and tear through Darwinians like a laser cannon through butter.
 Annoyingly, they target Darwinians over player-controlled units, so it's easy to accidentally lead them back to your incubator and watch in horror as the army you've been building up for the last ten minutes is torn apart.

-In the Red Alert 2 expansion Yuri's Revenge, the Allied Robot Tanks are the bane of the Yuri faction's existance.
+In the Command & Conquer: Red Alert 2 expansion Yuri's Revenge, the Allied Robot Tanks are the bane of the Yuri faction's existance.
 They are faster than the land-bound Grizzly Tank and can cross water with their hover-jets.
 The worst part, however, is that it is completely immune to the Mind Control units and structures that Yuri loves to use.

 The same game has the Libyan special unit, the Demolition Truck.
 Its special ability is to blow up in a massive nuclear explosion.
 A fleet of these pointed straight at the enemy base, backed by the invulnerability-granting Iron Curtain, can level a base in seconds.